brown-ccv/code-style-guide/README.md

 <a name="javascript_react"/></a>
 ## JavaScript - React
-Generally, BCBI apps should use React, Redux, Sagas, and Bootstrap.
+Generally, CCV apps should use React, Redux, Sagas, and Bootstrap, and Brown's Custom Style.
 This allows for greater interoperability of components and easier maintenance.

 An app typically consists of a frontend and backend.
-The repos should be named `<app>_frontend` and `<app>_api`
+The repos should be named `<app>-frontend` and `<app>-api`

 ```
 npm install bootstrap react-redux redux redux-saga